Mat0u5/LifeSeries-docs/docs/guide/introduction.md

 ## Customizable
 A big part of this mod that it is very customizable.

-There are over 100 customizable features, ranging from default life counts and , to enabling the Boogeyman in any season.
+There are over 100 customizable features, including default lives, boogeyman in any season, custom item blacklists, players subbing in, and much more.

 Read more about customizability in the [Config Overview](/config/overview)